IyeOnline/SpaceEngineers-RuntimeEnvironment/README.md

 )

 # Feature requests & bug reports
-If you have a good idea what this lib could need, or just had throw an exception in your face, open up an [issue](https://github.com/IyeOnline/SpaceEngineers-RuntimeEnvironment/issues).
+If you have a good idea what this lib could need, or just had an exception thrown in your face, open up an [issue](https://github.com/IyeOnline/SpaceEngineers-RuntimeEnvironment/issues).
 Please provide a minimal "working" example of your problem, or a pseudocode draft of your suggestion.